Former Williams Institute Public Policy Fellows

 Naomi Goldberg, 2008-2010 Peter J. Cooper Public Policy Fellow

-Naomi Goldberg is the 2008-2010 Peter J. Cooper Public Policy Fellow.
-She has authored a number of reports at the Institute.
+As the 2008-2010 Peter J. Cooper Public Policy Fellow, Naomi Goldberg authored a number of reports at the Institute.
 Her studies, estimating the economic impact of prohibiting unmarried couples from adopting and fostering children, have informed state policy in Kentucky, Florida and elsewhere .
 In addition, Naomi has also co-authored several studies on the topic of domestic partner benefits.
 Her report, estimating the cost of providing domestic partner benefits to the same-sex partners of federal employees, was recently introduced before a congressional committee considering domestic partnership legislation.
 Naomi received a Master of Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan and graduated magna cum laude from Mount Holyoke College.
 Naomi’s work has been published in PolicyMatters, the UC Berkeley Goldman School of Public Policy journal, and the Michigan Journal of Public Affairs.
 Naomi is currently the LGBT Movement and Policy Researcher at the Movement Advancement Project (MAP).

 Christian Cooper, 2007 Research Fellow